 In recent years the department has offered tutoring for students who would like to improve their understanding of course material in an open, informal setting.
 The Shell Tutoring Program in Chemical and Biomolecular Engineering provides peer tutoring services for Chemical and Biomolecular Engineering core courses: ChBE 221, 321, 421, 422, and 424.
 Locations and times vary.

-Please click here for the current Shell Tutoring Schedule.
+Here is the most current tutoring schedule: Shell Tutoring Schedule.

 “This program is a tremendous resource to those students who wish for extra help beyond the regular discussion sections and TA office hours,” Department Head Dr. Paul Kenis said.
 “Already we hear anecdotes from some of our recent alumni that this program was key in them successfully obtaining their chemical engineering degree.
 We are grateful to Shell for supporting this valuable program!”

 The goal of the program is to strengthen students’ knowledge of course subject matter and to increase retention of students who may be struggling with required courses, said Kay Moran, the department’s Academic Programs Specialist.
 It’s also not uncommon for high-achieving students to seek tutoring to improve their understanding of course material, she said.
 The tutoring program also helps students who want to transfer into the chemical engineering undergraduate program.

 “With state funding in decline and budget cuts on the horizon, donations like these are needed more than ever before,” Moran said.

 The program’s slogan is “ChBE students helping students.”
 Depending on needs, the department hires 10 to 18 students per semester to work as tutors.
 If more students request tutoring, more peer tutors are hired.
 About 30 to 50 students receive tutoring services per semester.